 Think alouds are super powerful and it’s up to us to use them as a great model for our students.
 Use them, along with repeated read alouds to see the most impact and I promise you’ll watch your students soar!

 Now that we have all the crucial components to a great read aloud, let’s check out a great example!
 There are SO many amazing books to develop listening comprehension along with other reading skills, but for this example I’m going to talk about Dragons Love Tacos by Adam Rubin.
 I did an awesome Scholastic Book Talk that you can check out HERE about all the awesome ways to use this book in your classroom!

 This is SUCH a fun read-aloud to help students build their vocabulary, learn about sequencing, cause and effect, and writing a how-to piece.

 Here students are using a sequencing map to recall events in the story.
 We also used similar resources to talk about cause and effect, like what happens when you accidentally give the dragons SPICY salsa on their tacos!

 Of course a read-aloud is so much more fun with a writing craft!
 Check out these ADORABLE taco crafts that allow students to write how to make their most delicious taco!
 You can grab a whole How To Writing pack here!

 Teaching vocabulary with this read aloud was so fun using the Total Physical Response, or TPR.
 This method helps students truly understand the meaning of new words.
 Check out how we learned about the word ‘gigantic’ during our read aloud!
 You can read more about some amazing vocabulary tips, including using TPR for new words HERE!

-Check out the entire Dragons Love Tacos book companion resource (make ‘book companion resource’ the link) that is jam packed with fun activities that go along with this story!
+Check out the entire Dragons Love Tacos book companion resource that is jam packed with fun activities that go along with this story!